St. Luke's Health joins CommonSpirit.org soon! Enjoy a seamless, patient-centered digital experience. Learn more

 St. Luke’s Health takes patient safety seriously.
 Here are important patient safety goals and ways you can help.

-For FY24, our Hospital is focusing on improving the safety and quality of our care.
-Focused performance improvements include: Acute Care and Ambulatory Care Patient Experience, Sepsis Mortality, 7 Day Readmissions, Hospital Acquired Infections such as CAUTI, CLABSI, C. Difficile, Patient death or serious injury associated with a fall while being cared for in a healthcare setting, and Stage 3, Stage 4, and unstageable pressure ulcers acquired after admission/presentation to a healthcare setting.
+For FY26, our Hospital is focusing on improving the safety and quality of our care.
+We are committed to Patient Safety as a core value of our hospital and have a long term goal of zero preventable harm.
+Focused performance improvements include but are not limited to: Acute Care and Ambulatory Care Patient Experience, Mortality, Readmissions, Hospital Acquired Infections such as CAUTI, CLABSI, C. Difficile, Patient death or serious injury associated with a fall while being cared for in a healthcare setting, and Stage 3, Stage 4, and unstageable pressure ulcers acquired after admission/presentation to a healthcare setting.
+For measurable results of our efforts, please review the Hospital Compare website.

 If you have a concern about your safety or quality of care, speak with your nurse, physician, or another caregiver.
 You also may ask for a Patient Services representative.